marcodev01/aws-fargate-parse/README.md

 # App hosting
 - The PWA (Progressive Web App) is hosted with [AWS Amplify](https://aws.amazon.com/de/amplify/).
 The service is configured by terraform in this setup.
 You need to specify a ***repository url*** and ***acess key*** in `*.tfvars`.
 The build and deployment is automatically managed by Amplify (exception for infrastructure setup - see [Known issues](#known-issues)).
-- If you need to serve static ressources only, you can specify serving endpoints on your Parse Server with [expressJS](https://expressjs.com/) which Parse Server is mounted on.
+- If you don't need to host your app on a dedicated web server, but just want to serve static ressources, [expressJS](https://expressjs.com/) - which Parse Server is mounted on - provides a bult-in middleware function for serving static files.
+See documentation: https://expressjs.com/en/starter/static-files.html
-    - Alternatively you can use AWS S3 with SSL/TLS secured CloudFront - for better response time.
+    - Alternatively you can use AWS S3 with SSL/TLS secured CloudFront for low latency.
 Reference: https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html.

-Delete or replace the terraform *amplify module* for project tailored App setup without PWA.
+Delete or replace the terraform `/amplify` module for project tailored App setup without PWA.

 # Known issues